Working Memory Capacity of ChatGPT: An Empirical Study: Discussion

 \section{Discussion}

-Our consistent finding across nearly all tasks is that \textit{ChatGPT suffers from significant declines in performance as \textit{n} increases}.
-We argue that our experimental results firmly point to the conclusion that ChatGPT has limited working memory capacity similar to humans.
-Although various prompting techniques (such as the use of state-of-the-art CoT prompting~\cite{wei2022chain}) may be used to improve the model's performance, the trend of performance declines as a function of increasing \textit{n} still bears striking resemblance to humans.
-This consistent pattern thus might be reflecting a fundamental constraint emerged from the architecture of the model, suggesting a possibility that the low-level mechanisms of working memory in LLMs might be similar to human working memory at least in some aspects.
+We discover that ChatGPT has limited working memory capacity, and that its capacity limit is similar to that of humans.
+Although some prompting techniques may be used to improve the model's performance, the trend of performance declines and the capacity limit still bear a striking resemblance to humans.
+This consistent pattern thus might be reflecting a fundamental constraint that emerged from the architecture of the model, suggesting a possibility that the low-level mechanisms of working memory in ChatGPT might be similar to human working memory, at least in some aspects.

-In human neuroscience, numerous unresolved challenges persist pertaining to working memory.
-We propose that, in light of the above observation, ChatGPT and other large language models of similar calibre could be potentially used and tested as a modelling platform for studying human working memory, just as what neuroscientists have done in recent years using other artificial neural networks~\cite{richardsDeepLearningFramework2019}.
-Furthermore, future efforts aimed at interpreting activity of artificial neurons in LLMs ~\cite{bills2023language} would probably hold potential in informing the mechanisms of human working memory.
-If we could visualise the activity of artificial neurons across different layers of the model when doing working memory tasks, that could probably shed some light on the neural representations of human working memory as well.

-Our work also has some limitations.
-It would be important to test other LLMs on the same task we used here, to confirm whether they exhibit similar performance patterns and whether they have different working memory capacity.
-It would also be helpful to test ChatGPT on other working memory span tasks used in cognitive science~\cite{conwayWorkingMemorySpan2005a,danemanIndividualDifferencesWorking1980} to address the generalisability of \textit{n}-back tasks as measurement tools.
-Furthermore, given that other non-verbal/spatial \textit{n}-back tasks (e.g. auditory) have been previously used in human experiments, it would also be interesting to test LLMs on these novel task types, especially given that LLMs are becoming increasingly multi-modal and support a wide range of input and/or output formats.

-Last but not the least, the current work opens a brand new topic in probing the cognitive abilities of LLMs: if the working memory capacity of LLMs are fundamentally limited, then why?
-How their architecture is related to the capacity limit?
-One possible explanation would be the self-attention mechanism used in the Transformer architecture~\cite{vaswani2017attention}.
-The self-attention mechanism computes a weighted sum of input elements, where each element's weight is determined by its relevance to other elements in the sequence.
-While this approach allows the model to focus on relevant information, it may also lead to a diffusion of information across multiple input elements, making it challenging to maintain and access specific pieces of information as \textit{n} increases in \textit{n}-back tasks.